TWCable/grabbit/README.md

 # Monitoring / Validating the Content Sync #

-You can validate / monitor sync by going to the following URI for each job on your Grabbit Client:
+You may choose to use grabbit.sh to monitor your sync, or you can validate/monitor your sync by going to the following URIs:

-`/grabbit/job/<jobId>.json`
+`/grabbit/job/<jobId>`

-This will give you the status of a particular job.
-It has the following format -
+`/grabbit/job/<transactionId>`

 A job status is has the following format :